 TGax editor: change the last paragraph in subclause 26.5.6 as follows:

 An AP may include a BQRP Trigger frame together with other Control, Data and Management frames in one A-MPDU to a STA if the HE Capabilities element received from the STA has the BSRP BQRP AMPDU Aggregation field equal to 1.
-If a STA receives a BQRP Trigger frame aggregated with Control, Data and Management frames that solicits an acknowledgment, the response A-MPDU shall contain MPDUs in the order described in Table 9-531 (A-MPDU contents MPDUs in the control response context).
+A non-AP STA constructs the A-MPDU contained in the HE TB PPDU sent in response to a BQRP Trigger frame as described in 26.5.2.4 (A-MPDU contents in an HE TB PPDU). (#20816)

 26.5.5 Buffer status report operation(#20053)